alexwlchan/alexwlchan.net/src/_drafts/what-makes-a-good-gender-inclusion-policy.md

 	* indicate preferred name / identifiers
 	* sample scripts + questions – see AAMVERS
 	* build a support system

+template

+*   Goals and values
+*   If you're trans or transitioning
+*   If you manage somebody who's trans or transitioning
+*   If you work with somebody who's trans or transitioning
+*   Administrative matters and benefits
+*   Glossary
+*   Links to other orgs

+*   **How do you transition at work?**

+    Every person's transition is different

+*   **What other workplace policies are affected?**

+    *   Do you have a dress code for staff?
+        If it's gendered

+---

+* how should colleagues react?
+	* trans-inclusion training
+	* how to be an ally

+* what laws are applicable?
+	* some policies referred to laws – EQ 2010, GRA 2004, Data Protection Act
+	* GDPR not mentioned yet, but assume is a time issue
+	* anti-discrimination laws
+	* laws are a minimum.
+Do better!

 * how does a manager support a transitioning managee?
 	* what’s best behaviour?
 Affirmation, input, develop a plan